Independent guide. Not affiliated with DVSA, GOV.UK, or any garage. Always confirm costs with your testing centre.

 Home / MOT Northern Ireland Cost

 Northern Ireland uses a completely different MOT system from Great Britain.
 The DVA (Driver and Vehicle Agency) operates 15 government test centres at fixed fees.
-A car MOT in NI costs £30.50, well below the GB statutory cap of £54.85.
+A car MOT in NI costs £38 (raised from £30.50 in October 2023), below the GB statutory cap of £54.85 but in line with what most GB garages actually charge.
 The trade-off is booking lead times and the absence of competitive private garage pricing.

 NI car fee